sigstore/cosign/README.md

 ### Registry API Changes

-The naming convention and read-modify-write update patterns we use to store things in a registry a bit, well, "hacky".
+The naming convention and read-modify-write update patterns we use to store things in a registry are a bit, well, "hacky".
 I think they're the best (only) real option available today, but if the registry API changes we can improve these.